 Despite my lack of enthusiasm for the holiday, I actually have a little Irish blood in me.
 So I thought, why not make St. Patrick’s Day Cake?

 I’m so glad I did, because these green cakes turned out sooo cute!
 And they’re pretty delicious, too.

 Just like those petite cakes I made for Valentine’s Day, this St. Patrick’s Day Mini Ombre Cakes recipe is super simple to make.

 If you can put together a cake mix, you can make these layered ombre green cakes … I have confidence in you!

 How to Make St. Patrick’s Day Mini Ombre Cakes

-This St. Patrick’s dessert recipe starts with a simple white cake mix (be sure to use white, otherwise the cake’s color will affect the shade of your layers).
-You’ll prepare the cake, then divide it into three equal portions (measure it for accuracy) and color each with green food coloring (I used my fave Wilton gel coloring).
+This St. Patrick’s dessert recipe starts with a simple white cake mix.
+Be sure to use white, otherwise the cake’s color will affect the shade of your layers.

 I had planned to add chocolate shamrocks to the top of these St. Patrick’s Day Mini Ombre Cakes, similar to the Valentine’s Day cakes I made.
 Unfortunately, I ran into a bit of bad luck … maybe I need to pinch someone after all!